 November 04, 2020

-When COVID-19 and OSA collide: what happens if a respiratory virus meets a sleep-related breathing disorder?
+When COVID-19 and OSA collide – what happens when a virus meets a sleep disorder?

 In the midst of this pandemic, and as we are deep into a second wave, the prospect of ‘catching COVID ’ is more daunting than ever.
 Unfortunately, for people with underlying or pre-existing medical issues, it’s an even more worrisome prospect.
 More specifically, for people with pre-existing breathing disorders, the risk is extremely high.

 A surge in patients suffering from serious forms of COVID-19 infections has led to a need for rethinking healthcare around the world.
 As a result of this, with more testing available and more cases reported on a daily basis, along with the high prevalence of sleep-disordered breathing in the general population, we are seeing a large increase in the number of sleep apnea patients who are being adversely affected by the coronavirus.